MBA90/microservices/eureka-service/README.md

    server:
       waitTimeInMsWhenSyncEmpty: 5
 ```

 3-Add Application bootstrap class to start eureka service.
-4-Now you can run this command in terminal however navigate where eureka pom.xml file located, in browser type this URL <b>http://localhost:8761/<b/>
+4-Now you can run this command in terminal however navigate where eureka pom.xml file located, in browser type this URL <b> http://localhost:8761/ <b/>

 ```
 mvn spring-boot:run